 (vi) to approve mergers, incorporations, incorporation of shares, spin-offs, transformation or any other form of corporate restructuring involving the Company;

 (vii) to deliberate on the redemption or reimbursement of the Company’s shares; and

 (viii) to approve the issue of convertible debentures.

-12. The Company administration.
-The Company shall be managed by the Board of Directors and the Executive Board.
+12. Company Management.
+The Company shall be managed by the Board of Directors and the Board of Officers.

 12.1.
 Investiture.
-The Directors and Officers shall take their positions during the 30 (thirty) days following their election, by signing their terms of investiture in the minutes book of the Board of Directors and the Executive Board, as applicable, with the waiving of any personal guarantees by management.
-The investiture of any Board Member or Director or Officer is conditional upon the signature of (i) a Statement of Consent from the Directors, in the form prescribed in the Novo Mercado Regulations; (ii) the term of adhesion to the Company's securities trading policy, and (iii) the term of adhesion to the Company’s information disclosure policy, as well as complying with the applicable legislative requirements.
+The directors and officers shall be invested in their positions during the 30 (thirty) days following the respective election, by signing their instruments of investiture in the minutes book of the Board of Directors and the Board of Officers, as applicable, with the waiving of any management guarantee.
+The investiture of any Director or Officer is conditional upon the prior signature of (i) the Officers’ Agreement Instrument in the form prescribed in the Novo Mercado Regulations; (ii) the instrument of adhesion to the Company's securities trading policy; and (iii) the term of adhesion to the Company’s material information disclosure policy, as well as compliance with the applicable legislative requirements.

 12.2.
-Remaining in office.
-The Directors and Officers shall remain in office until the installation of their replacements.
+Permanence in Office.
+The directors and officers shall remain in office until the investiture of their replacements.

 12.3.
-Directors’ Remuneration and Profit Sharing.
-Members of the Board of Directors and the Executive Board shall receive due remuneration and may take part in profit sharing, within the legal limits.
+Management Remuneration and Profit Sharing.
+Members of the Board of Directors and the Board of Officers shall receive due remuneration and may take part in profit sharing, pursuant to the legal limits.

 BOARD OF DIRECTORS